glyngdoh/machine_learning_examples/readme.md

-# This is a machine learning examples in Jupyter Notebook
+# This is a machine learning examples in Jupyter Notebook or Google Colab